'Brutus' (iii) was a so-called 'special operation' patrol by the German submarine arm in the later stages of World War II.

-At a time early in January 1945, the U-boat U-245 departed from a base in Norway, now the primary rearming, refuelling, maintenance and repair area for the remnants of the German submarine arm (following its loss of the superior bases the Germans had built in western France), to stage via the island of Heligoland in the North Sea.
-The boat then proceeded to the estuary of the Thames river, east of London, with the object of attacking Allied shipping.
-After encountering mines and strong currents in shallow water, the boat reached its designated operating area but there managed to sink only one ship, the 2,600-ton Dutch tanker Liseta.
+At a time early in January 1945, U-245 departed from a base in Norway, now the primary rearming, refuelling, maintenance and repair area for the remnants of the German submarine arm following its loss of the superior bases the Germans had built in western France, to stage via the island of Heligoland in the North Sea.
+The boat then proceeded to the estuary of the Thames river, to the east of London, with the object of attacking Allied shipping.
+After encountering mines and strong currents in shallow water, the U-boat reached its designated operating area but there managed to sink only one ship, the 2,600-ton Dutch tanker Liseta.
 The boat then returned to Heligoland to prepare for a repeat mission.

 As the war ended, U-245 returned to Bergen in liberated Norway.